Wyoming vs. New Mexico NCAA Football Odds, Plays and Insights | October 23, 2021

 Wyoming vs. New Mexico College Football Odds, Plays and Insights

 MWC foes square off when the Wyoming Cowboys (4-2, 0-0 MWC) host the New Mexico Lobos (2-5, 0-0 MWC) on Saturday, October 23, 2021 at Jonah Field at War Memorial Stadium.
 Wyoming is favored by 20 points.
-The total is 40.5 points for this game.
+The over/under for the game is set at 40.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.